matthijscox/Blog/pages/2021-03-23-julia-tips.md

    └─ UInt8
 ```

 As you grow in Julia experience, you'll find yourself wanting more utilities.
 Like `Test.@inferred` which is useful to check for type instability.
-I can advice the book [Julia Hands-on Design Patterns book](https://www.packtpub.com/product/hands-on-design-patterns-and-best-practices-with-julia/9781838648817).
+I can advice the book [Julia Hands-on Design Patterns book](https://www.packtpub.com/product/hands-on-design-patterns-and-best-practices-with-julia/9781838648817) for more goodies.

 ### Unit Testing